kevintruong/til/Signals,-Part-4:-Sigaction.md

 ## How and why do I use `sigaction` ?

+You should use `sigaction` instead of `signal` because it has better defined semantics. `signal` on different operating system does different things which is **bad** `sigaction` is more portable and is better defined for threads if need be.

 To change the "signal disposition" of a process - i.e. what happens when a signal is delivered to your process - use `sigaction`

 You can use system call `sigaction` to set the current handler for a signal or read the current signal handler for a particular signal.